httpie/cli/README.rst

     $ pbpaste | http PUT example.com

+You can install and use ``xsel`` on operating systems that use Xorg.

 Passing data through ``stdin`` cannot be combined with data fields specified on the command line.